-- 1. Press the CALL soft key and scroll to POSITION REQUEST and press the ENTR soft key. - 2.
+- 1. Press the CALL soft key and scroll to POSITION REQUEST. - 2.
 Scroll to highlight a previously entered directory entry or use the MANUAL entry option. - 3.
 Press the ENTR kev. - 4.
 Press the ENTR soft key to send the Position Request Call. - 5.
 The radio will show the WAITING FOR ACK screen while waiting for the acknowledgement from the called radio.
 And will show the ACKNOWLEDGED screen after the called radio responds.